Kevin Durant explains his Twitter meltdown

 “None of this is possible unless he’s playing basketball, we get that,” Klein said.
 “If he’s not on the court doing his job, none of this is possible.
 What I have to do with that time I’m given to talk about these deals is figure out the concept, if it’s the right company to introduce him to the executive team.
 If I can’t explain it in one sentence the regular consumer won’t understand it in one sentence.”

 And for good reason.
 Durant won the NBA championship after moving to the Bay Area to play with the Golden State Warriors, taking down the defending champions, the LeBron James-led Cleveland Cavaliers.
 Durant stressed over and over that basketball was his first priority, but getting into the tech university was a curiosity that he still needed to explore.
+With Durant, Golden State took down the Cavaliers in 5 games after blowing a 3-1 lead to Cleveland in the finals the prior year.

 Durant played alongside Russell Westbrook, who exploded in 2017 and averaged a triple-double following Durant’s departure, in Oklahoma City before he joined the Golden State Warriors in their (kind of inevitable) march to the championship.

 Still, Durant doesn’t seem quite ready for technology to take hold of the court in terms of getting AI-powered referees — which, given advances in image recognition and machine learning, doesn’t seem too far out of reach.

 0